wttech/aet/documentation/src/main/wiki/AccessibilityDataFilter.md

 #### Accessibility Data Filter

-Accessibility Data Filter filters Accessibility issues - it removes matched accessibility issues from reports.
+Accessibility Data Filter filters out Accessibility issues - it removes the matched accessibility issues from reports.
-This filter can be only applied to `accessibility` comparator tag in test case.
+This filter can be only applied to the `accessibility` comparator tag in the test case.
-When more than one parameter is provided then only fully matched issues are filtered.
+When more than one parameter is provided then only issues fully matched are filtered out.

 Module name: **accessibility-filter**